221009507/Wil-Portfolio-T4/workplace_etiquette.md

 - Maintaining ethical behavior by following rules, avoiding dishonesty, and using digital resources responsibly.
 - Applying the **5 Cs** of workplace success — Critical Thinking, Creative Thinking, Communication, Collaboration, and Citizenship in my daily interactions and teamwork.

 **Result:**
 By applying these professional behaviors, I’ve grown more confident in how I present myself in formal and informal work settings.
 I now understand that professionalism is not only about appearance it’s about respect, accountability, ethics, and a positive attitude.
 This knowledge will help me transition smoothly into the professional world and maintain a good reputation in my future ICT career.

+## Summary
+I learned that professionalism is the key to workplace success.